MartinDM/Risk-Insights-Visualiser/README.md

-# Data App - User Risk Visualization 🌍
+# User Risk Visualisation 🌍

 A Next.js monorepo application for visualizing user data and risk metrics on interactive maps.